 |High School Boys||22.6% of high schoolers vaped|

 Unfortunately, since a person’s brain doesn’t stop developing until age 25, teens are highly susceptible to the mental and physical health risks of vaping — especially nicotine addiction, according to Yale Medicine.

 File a Vape Lawsuit — Hold Vape Companies Accountable

 Vape products can be dangerous to anyone who uses them, but children and teens are at a greater risk.
-If you believe that vaping may have caused you or your child to get sick or injured, you have legal options.
+If you believe that vaping may have caused you or your child to get sick or injured, you can receive vape legal help.

-That said, your family may qualify for financial compensation if a vape product has brought harm to you or your child.
+That said, your family may be eligible to receive vape compensation if an e-cigarette product has brought harm to you or your child.